sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

   };
 ```

-The next step is to pass seats from orderData to Redux actions on the
+The next step is to pass seats from _orderData_ to Redux actions on the
-CheckoutPage.
+_CheckoutPage_.

 ```shell
 └── src